alexgo-io/alexlab-doc/docs/product-features/surge/key-concepts.md

 ## Voting Mechanisms in ALEX Surge 🗳️

-Voting in ALEX Surge determines how `$ALEX` rewards are allocated among liquidity pools.
-Participants cast votes using their voting power, which is calculated at the start of each round based on their `ALEX` and `LiALEX` holdings.
+Voting in ALEX Surge determines how $ALEX rewards are allocated among liquidity pools.
+Participants cast votes using their voting power, which is calculated at the start of each round based on their $ALEX and $LiALEX holdings.
 Once submitted, votes cannot be changed for that Surge cycle.

-Pools with higher vote totals receive a larger share of the `$ALEX` emissions, influencing the distribution of rewards across the ecosystem.
+Pools with higher vote totals receive a larger share of the $ALEX emissions, influencing the distribution of rewards across the ecosystem.

 ### Voter Rewards 🎁
 Voter rewards are additional incentives provided by liquidity pools to attract votes.
 Projects or pool creators can donate extra rewards, which are distributed among users who vote for their pool during a Surge round.